 Katsuo TatakiIn days past Tosa Bay (土佐湾) was famous as a whaling center.
 Certain whale species made annual appearances off the cost and were hunted accordingly.
 Despite Japan’s still contentious relationship with global anti-whaling protocols, whaling is no longer practiced here.
 There are seasonal opportunities to enjoy whale watching cruises, although, there are no guarantees of spotting a leviathan during any given cruise.
 The meal itself was very satisfying.
 Other local dishes include various squid preparations and, for sweets lovers, Kanzashi (かんざし), which is a traditional sweet not to be confused with the hair ornament of the same spelling!
 There is much to this areas cuisine that my short time in the area didn’t allow me to sample.
 I’d encourage those who visit and have more time to dine ambitiously.

 Unlike Tokyo, although I entered my chosen restaurant at what I thought was the prime dinner hour, I had no trouble getting a table without waiting or a reservation.
 The streets were largely deserted by 20:00 and the walk back to my hotel was very quiet.
 Based on my limited experience, it would seem that the spontaneous traveler to Kochi will have no issue finding a very pleasant dining experience in “walk-up” fashion.
 One final note about dinner.
-While dining in close proximity to other tables, I was able to pick-up some of the queues of the local dialect.
-Kochi or Tosa dialect of Japanese, at least to my ear, seemed to be a slightly harsher version of Kansai dialect which will be familiar to visitor to Osaka.
+While dining in close proximity to other tables, I was able to pick-up some of the cues of the local dialect.
+Kochi or Tosa dialect of Japanese, at least to my ear, seemed to be a slightly harsher version of Kansai dialect which will be familiar to visitors to Osaka.
 Unfortunately, my visit did not afford me enough time to dig into the nuances of this area of interest.
 It’s always good to leave something to explore for the next trip, I guess.
 Linguistically inclined travelers will undoubtedly revel in the opportunity to hear yet another niche Japanese dialect!

 And, so, as I relaxed in my room and reflected upon the day just past, I felt that, for a day trip, I’d accomplished a lot.